Marlborough Province: Area

 Marlborough Province was notable for its intense personal rivalries among its politicians.
-This led to a farcical change of capital from at first Blenheim, then Picton from 1861, and back again to Blenheim from July 1865.
+This led to a farcical change of capital between the two main towns, Blenheim and Picton.
+Sources conflict as to the exact sequence of events.
+However, the Order in Council establishing the province states: ″And the Governor ... constitute the town of Picton, heretofore called Waitohi, to be the capital of the said Province of Marlborough.″ By 1866, the capital of the province had moved to Blenheim.
 In a symbolic way, government buildings in both Blenheim and Picton burned down some months after the abolition of the provincial system.

 Marlborough was not systematically settled like other regions, but capital-rich settlers from the Nelson area spilled over who wanted to invest in large land holdings.
 Frederick Weld was the first in 1847 to land sheep at Port Underwood, a sheltered harbour which forms the north-east extension of Cloudy Bay in the Marlborough Sounds.
 Because of its early start in sheep farming, other South Island areas were stocked from here.

 Anniversary Day

 New Zealand law provides an anniversary day for each former province.
 Marlborough celebrates its founding on a Monday near 1 November each year.